 Although the injury sidelined him and had left his knees distorted, it didn’t keep Frankel from being on his feet.
 Over the next several decades, he continued to live an active lifestyle—running, playing basketball and keeping up with his children.

 In recent years, though, Frankel began to notice his knee pain was becoming just that—a pain.

 “In the last two years, I didn’t even realize it—I began to change my whole lifestyle because of my knee pain.
 I would have tickets to a ball game and not go because I didn’t want to have to walk so far.
 I’d have plans to go to the grocery store one day and my knees were killing me so I’d put it off,” says Frankel.

 With some encouragement from his family, Frankel decided to look into a permanent solution to his pain.
-He made an appointment with orthopedic surgeon Dr. Eric Smith, MD, of the Rothman Institute of Orthopaedics at Riddle Hospital, who had a local office in Royersford.
+He made an appointment with orthopaedic surgeon Dr. Eric Smith, MD, of the Rothman Institute of Orthopaedics at Riddle Hospital, who had a local office in Royersford.

 For Frankel, choosing where to have his surgery was easy.
 The Royersford native was familiar with his options for a complex surgery, and knew that he wanted a Rothman physician.

 “I was pretty determined to have a Rothman doctor do my surgery.
 I had always heard good things about them, and their partnership with Riddle made it very convenient.”

 During his first appointment and a consultation, Dr. Smith recommended a double knee replacement and reconstructive surgery for Frankel.